Business process outsourcing to India: Online system for OSP registration

 It is mandatory to get new Registration Number allotted by the Online OSP Registration system for the existing OSP Registrations.
 In case you have existing registered OSP sites for which you would like to get the new Registration Number from the system please contact Assistant Director General (ADG) of the concerned Telecom Enforcement, Resource and Monitoring Cell (TERM Cell) preferably before applying for the login-id from the system.

-Bangalore, Chennai, Hyderabad, Gurgaon, NCR, Ahmedabad, Mumbai and Pune are Tier I cities that are leading IT cities in India.
+Tier I cities such as Bangalore, Chennai, Hyderabad, Gurgaon, NCR, Ahmedabad, Mumbai, and Pune have long been considered the leading IT and outsourcing hubs of India.